bwvdnbro/bwvdnbro.github.io/_drafts/bondi-paper.markdown

-Last week, a scientific paper that has been in my scientific pipeline for over a year got accepted for publication in Monthly Notices of the Royal Astronomical Society, and this seems a good opportunity to explain what this paper is about.
+Last week, a scientific paper that has been in my scientific pipeline for over a year got accepted for publication in Monthly Notices of the Royal Astronomical Society ([Vandenbroucke *et al.*, 2019](https://doi.org/10.1093/mnras/stz357)), and this seems a good opportunity to explain what this paper is about.
 It also allows me to tell you some more about the machinery behind the paper, which made extensive use of workflow management systems.

 # Introduction